Advertisement

 3

-San Francisco's program at least preserves some journalist oversight.
-Cities with no access program have nothing comparable.
+San Francisco's open dispatcher channel and media route preserve some independent visibility.
+Cities with no access have nothing comparable.

 4